 This poem sounds like a proclamation.
 This should be the verse as there’s nothing more to say while introspecting on parenthood in the modern world.
 It’s a warning to the parents as well as the kids who are either fighting the emotional battle or on the verge of a traumatic extinction.
 The poet feels no shame while saying, “They fuck you up, your mum and dad” in ‘This Be The Verse.’
-Yes, they do mess up with one’s sentiment and feel nothing while burdening one with their emotional baggage.
+Yes, they do mess up with one’s sentiments and feel nothing while burdening one with their emotional baggage.
 Larkin is angry yet rational about what he implies in his best-known poem.

 Summary of This Be The Verse

 ‘This Be The Verse’ by Philip Larkin presents a full cycle.
 In the first stanza, the poet refers to the present scenario.
 Here, “they” or the parents fill their kids with the faults they had.
 And, add some extra of theirs as a contribution to their children’s future.
-Whereas, in the second stanza, Larkin refers to the past.
+Whereas in the second stanza, Larkin refers to the past.
 At some point in the past, some fools eventuated this cycle.
 They fucked their future generation.
 Henceforth, the parents of today are filled with the faults of yesterday.
 Lastly, the poet hints at the future and strongly claims that the only way to exit from this cycle is not having kids.

 You can read the full poem here.